orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

 viewer plugin <webviewer>`.
 The Osimis plugin adds tools for measuring, for viewing multiple series, and for split-pane.

-Importantly, contrarily to the basic Orthanc Web viewer, **CE marking** is available.
-By buying such a CE marking, this viewer can be used for diagnostic purpose.

 For general information, check out the `official homepage of the plugin
 <http://www.orthanc-server.com/static.php?page=osimis-web-viewer>`__.